 Data Sources and Credibility

-Now that you know the elements of a winning total addressable market slide, you must be wondering where to get that market data.
+Now that you know the elements of a winning total addressable pitch deck market slide, you must be wondering where to get that market data.
 Well, it only seems difficult.
 In fact, you can follow the professional industry research services' lead and make use of the available variety of well-known and reputable market research databases:

 - Statista.
 A simple statistics portal for various industries.
 However, some reports aren’t free, and the prices for paid reports are often too high.